Kat1cal/IntrotointernetAss/readme.md

 ## License

-This project is licensed under [Your Preferred License].
+This project is licensed under [MIT License].